Skip to Content

 Join Online Forums Specific to Your RV and to RVing in General

-Facebook groups, iRV2.com, .io groups, and other online groups that are specific to your brand/class of RV all provide extremely valuable information from fellow RV owners and travelers.
+Facebook groups, iRV2.com, and other online groups that are specific to your brand/class of RV all provide extremely valuable information from fellow RV owners and travelers.
 Take advantage of groups like these.
 They may turn out to be your absolute best resource.

 Don’t Overbuy “RV Stuff” Before You Travel

 Before you head out on your first road trip, you’ll try to think of absolutely everything you’re going to need, and you’ll probably overshoot the idea.
+Take a trip not too far from home (or even camp overnight in a Walmart parking lot) and use the RV BEFORE you stock up on too many supplies.
+You’ll likely need far less than you think you need at first.

 A family surrounded by boxes and packages